RomarioSales/cgMLST-Pseudomonas-aeruginosa/README.md

 ## Step 3: Scheme Validation (Allele calling)

 For the validation step we selected 2759 unfinished *P. aeruginosa* genomes were publicly available in GenBank (https://www.ncbi.nlm.nih.gov/assembly) in September 2018.
 The list of all the drafts genomes used to validation the schema obtained from RefSeq can be found in the folder "GenomasValidacao210919" in the .xlsx format.

-Due to the size of the file it was not possible to upload it on GitHub, but a link to access the folder with the 2759 unfinished genomes is available at: ().

 Multilocus sequence type (MLST) was determined as described above in step 1: Creating the Schema.
 New sequence types (STs) were assigned a unique internal identifier (STs ≥4000).
 The sequence type (STs) obtained for each of the 2759 drafts genomes using the sanger-pathogens/mlst_check can be found in the folder "GenomasValidacao210919".